Who assesses capacity?

 Sometimes there is disagreement about a person’s capacity.
 Everyone involved should try hard to resolve any differences.
 In difficult cases where no agreement can be reached, it might be necessary to apply to the Court of Protection for a decision on the person’s behalf.
 There are likely to be costs attached to going to court.

-If you are not sure where to look for help with a concern about capacity, you can contact our Patient Relations Team.
+If you are not sure where to look for help with a concern about capacity, you can contact The Experience Team.
 Find out more about how the Team can help here.